exercism/v3/languages/common-lisp/concepts/sameness/about.md

 Sameness is the concept about equality of things.

 Common Lisp, like other languages has a set of rules on how to decide if two objects are the 'same'.
 These rules define four levels, each with a function that performs that level of checking.
-The levels are structured from strictest to loosest.
+The levels are ordered from strictest to loosest.

 ### `eq`